 Depending on where you live, it may be hard to find all of the different Transeo models, to review, at bike shops but you can usually find a good selection of these bikes online (although not all online merchants will carry all of the Transeo models).

-Note: As of 4/17/2014 the 2013 GT Transeo 4 is on sale and selling for $399.99 (new) at Performance Bike with Free shipping options.
-See 2013 GT Transeo 4 for the latest deals, customer reviews or to get this bike online.
+Note: As of 7/31/2014 the 2014 GT Transeo 4 is on sale and selling for $549.99 (new) at Performance Bike with Free shipping options.
+See GT Transeo Bikes on Sale for the latest price, availability and customer reviews or to order the GT Transeo online.

 I have seen this bike advertised as a Comfort Bike and GT classifies it in their Urban/Sport category and in its Fitness/Commuter category last year.
 Although this bike can be a comfortable commuter, I believe this bike more appropriately falls into the hybrid category.